Siege of Érsekújvár (1663): Siege

 Fazıl Ahmet Pasha decided to march to Érsekújvár a major fort in Northern Hungary (now in Slovakia).
-It was fortified and in the 16th century the Turks had tried several times to capture it in vain.
-The popular saying "Strong (insistent) as a Turk in front of Nové Zámky", reflects the memory of conquest determination of the Ottomans.
-Before the army reached Érsekújvár on August 7 the commander of Érsekújvár Ádám Forgách tried to raid the Ottoman camp.
-But this attempt was disastrous for the Austrians.
-The siege began in August and the fort was captured on 13 September.
-According to the treaty of surrender, the residents of Érsekújvár were given free passage to Austria and a letter was written to the Austrian government to certify that the fort was defended bravely.
+It was fortified, and in the 16th century, the Ottomans had tried several times to capture it.
+The popular saying "'Strong (insistent) as a Turk in front of Nové Zámky" reflects the memory of the Ottomans' determination to conquer it.
+Before the army reached Érsekújvár on August 7, the commander of Érsekújvár, Ádám Forgách, tried to raid the Ottoman camp.
+However, the attempt was disastrous for the Austrians.
+The siege began in August, and the fort was captured on 13 September.
+According to the surrender treaty, the residents of Érsekújvár were given free passage to Austria, and a letter was written to the Austrian government to certify that the fort had been defended bravely.

 Aftermath

-Fazil Ahmed Pasha went on to capture Nógrád in Northern Hungary.
+Fazil Ahmed Pasha went on to capture Nógrád, in northern Hungary.
 Uyvar and the neighbouring area was declared a seat of the beylerbey, as the Uyvar Eyalet (Uyvar Beylerbeyliği) of the Ottoman Empire.
-Subsequent clashes in the winter of 1663-1664 and in 1664 resulted in the Peace of Vasvár.
+Subsequent clashes in 1663 and 1664 resulted in the Peace of Vasvár.

-After the conquest of Érsekújvár, the Ottoman Empire and Tatars crossed the Váh river and invaded Moravia.
-The invasion devastated eastern and southern Moravia and the western parts of Upper Hungary.
+After the conquest of Érsekújvár, the Ottoman Empire and the Tatars crossed the Váh River and invaded Moravia.
+The invasion devastated the east and the south of Moravia and the west of Upper Hungary.